slassen/lastly/README.md

 ## How it works
 <!-- - Run `npm i -s lastly` in your project -->
 When your program encounters an uncaught exception lastly takes over.
-Lastly follows the same rules for error handling as `process.on('uncaughtException', error => {})` so it will only runtime errors.
+Lastly follows the same rules for error handling as `process.on('uncaughtException', error => {})` so it will only handle runtime errors.
 If you had an error in your syntax, for example, then you'll need to fix your code the hard way!
 Currently, lastly will only send a POST request formatted like a Slack message.
 It is important to mention that if you currently have the aforementioned `uncaughtException` process event set up you will need to wrap that inside of lastly's `callback` function.

 If you are sending to a Slack incoming webhook then setup is very simple.
 You can provide an optional callback if you want to do something with the error after lastly processes it.